-Houston Rockets: First Round NBA Playoff Match-ups
+Houston Rockets: First-Round NBA Playoff Match-ups

 The Houston Rockets are currently third in the Western Conference behind the dominant Golden State Warriors and San Antonio Spurs.
 Though Houston is pretty much guaranteed the third spot, it is still uncertain who they will play in the first round of the playoffs.
 The Houston Rockets will play against whoever ends up in the sixth slot.
 Currently there is only two and a half games separating the fifth through seventh spots.
 These slots are filled with the Clippers, Grizzlies, and Thunder, respectively.
-With still about ten games remaining in the season for each team, it is unknown who the Rockets will face.
+With still about 10 games remaining in the season for each team, it is unknown who the Rockets will face.

 Los Angeles Clippers

-The Rockets have won both meetings this season by an average of more than twenty points.
+The Rockets have won both meetings this season by an average of more than 20 points.
 However, the Clippers were not completely healthy in both these match-ups.
 They were battling injuries to Blake Griffin and Chris Paul earlier this year.
 They have each only played the Rockets in one game this season.
 Out of the three teams the Houston Rockets are most likely to face in the first round of the playoffs, the Clippers’ defensive rating is the worst.
 They are currently tied for 19th in the league.

 Rockets dominate Clippers outside and in, 122-103 #Clippers https://t.co/9DELQEQmzr pic.twitter.com/u8px1Fx3ZW